ruflab/shimmer/CONTRIBUTING.md

 ```

 There is a [pre-commit](https://pre-commit.com/) configuration set to lint and
-reformat usinf ruff.
-Set it up to everything with each commit.
+reformat using ruff.
+Set it up to run all automated checks before each commit:

 To install the pre-commit hooks:
 ```sh